 At the approach end of Runway 32, a 0.13 acre portion of the RSA extends off Airport property over Laughlin Road.
 This small area does not comply with the RSA standard.
 Unlike other design standards, RSA standards cannot be modified or waived.
 FAA regional offices must analyze and maintain a written determination for all RSAs in their district.
 In the case of nonstandard RSAs, the determination will include the best practicable alternative for improvement until it meets all standards.
 However, the FAA also recognizes that 100% RSA compliance may not always be practicable.
-In such cases, and where there is strong economic justification, the FAA will accept 85% compliance.
 The RSA at the approach end of Runway 32 is 98.9% compliant with the FAA RSA standard.
-The relocation of Laughlin Road or relocating the landing threshold of Runway 32 to achieve 100% RSA compliance is not economically justified.
+The FAA has indicated that it will accept use of Declared Distances to address the substandard RSA for this runway end.
+As is described in the next paragraph, this will mean that no physical changes are required to meet RSA standards.